Things to Do in Athens with Kids

 What to eat and drink in Athens?

-A juice shop to-go, with extremely low prices for drinks and snacks!
+A juice shop to-go, with extremely low prices!
 The idea of creating this store and the way it functions bloomed within the financial crisis and relies on the notion of ‘helping each other’.
 Loving Family reminds us that within the crisis, we should support each other and be one of this large family in order to survive together.
-The prices of this store are incredibly low and the products are top quality.
 We had a large freshly-squeezed orange juice for only 50 cents.
 The address is Akadimias 97, Athens.

 A vegan option of Greek traditional food